-"Where did the idea of relocating to Tenerife come from?" is a question people ask since we've been living on Tenerife Island.
-After all, we were proud Canadians for over two decades, so our moving to Tenerife came as a surprise for many.
+"Where did the idea of relocating to Tenerife come from?" is a question people often ask since we've relocated to Tenerife Island.
+After all, as Canadians our moving to Tenerife came as a surprise for many.

 Well, the main reason for parting with beautiful Vancouver was to escape the "Wet Coast".
-Each year, by the time May was rolling around, we were dreaming about spending a whole month on a tropical island...
-The idea of trying out the Canaries came (completely out of the blue) on yet another rainy day after five and a half months of cold, damp, cloudy weather.
-We finally had enough.
+That's because each year, by the time May was rolling around, we were dreaming about spending a whole month on a tropical island...
+The idea of trying out the Canaries came (completely out of the blue) on yet another rainy day after almost six months of cold, damp, cloudy weather.
+We finally had enough!

 A brief visit here to make sure that - beyond the weather - relocating to Tenerife makes sense, and the decision was made.
 Fast forward a few months and here we are.

 Pictures?
 Almost all of the ones in the slideshow below were taken by ourselves:

 (Click the Start/Pause buttons to enjoy the slideshow and

 turn on your speakers if you want to hear some beautiful Spanish rhythms)